-- 1. Students and parents are now required to use an FSA ID, made up of a username and password to access certain U.S. Department of Education websites.
+- 3. Students and parents are now required to use an FSA ID, made up of a username and password to access certain U.S. Department of Education websites.
 Your FSA ID is used to confirm your identity and for electronically signing your FAFSA application.
-Apply for the FSA ID at www.fafsa.ed.gov. - 2.
+Apply for the FSA ID at www.fafsa.ed.gov. - 4.
 Please put Bishop State Community College's school code on the FAFSA: 001030.
-This ensures your financial aid application will be sent to the college. - 3.
+This ensures your financial aid application will be sent to the college. - 5.
 If additional documentation is required to complete the financial aid application process, the student who is requesting financial aid will be notified by the Financial Aid office of BSCC.
+All required documents needed to process student's Financial Aid will be available to view on the student's BORIS account.